-To give yourself the best chance at recovering your files, it’s highly recommended that you stop using your computer for the moment, unless necessary for troubleshooting.
-Deleted data can be overwritten with new data, reducing your chances of recovering the lost files.
+To maximize your chances of recovering your files, it’s crucial to refrain from using your computer or any other storage device that contained your lost AI files, unless necessary for troubleshooting.
+Deleted data can be overwritten with new data, reducing your chances of recovering lost files.

 Deleting files can be an easy mistake for many.
 All it takes is an accidental click of the delete button on your keyboard for your file to seemingly disappear entirely.
 Luckily, an easy mistake can be easily fixed if the file still resides in the Recycle Bin.